chickadeebird/Satellite-Line-Repair/README.md

 The undo button should undo the changes both to the script image window and the image displayed in the main Pixinsight window.

+The batch script will permit the user to select a list of files and apply the settings to each of the selected files.
+Ideally, one would preselect the files via the blink process first.
+Subsequent iterations of this script will possible incorporate the blink function into the batch script itself.

-I should probably say that "this script should not replace good acquisition practices of acquiring many images with appropriately-set Windorized sigma values...", but some of us live in cloud city and only see clear skies once or twice a season (exaggerating of course), so this is meant to optimize an unlucky run of fewer images than desired that can only be suboptimally processed, or whatever you feel you need to do.
+I should probably state the caveat that "this script should not replace good acquisition practices of acquiring many images with appropriately-set Windorized sigma values...", but some of us live in cloud city and only see clear skies once or twice a season (exaggerating of course), so this is meant to optimize an unlucky run of fewer images than desired that can only be suboptimally processed, or whatever you feel you need to do.

 ## Uses